pimoroni/enviro/documentation/upgrading-firmware.md

 ## Downloading the Enviro software

-Clone [this repo](https://github.com/pimoroni/enviro) to your computer (or download it as a zip) so you have a local copy:
+Clone this repo to your computer so you have a local copy:

 `git clone https://github.com/pimoroni/enviro --recursive`

-(we're using the `--recursive` flag so that it grabs the Phew submodule as well).
+(we're using the `--recursive` flag so that it downloads the phew submodule as well - phew is a small web server library).

+Alternatively, if you don't want to use Git, you could download the Enviro repo as a zip file using the green 'code' dropdown on the [front page](https://github.com/pimoroni/enviro).
+If you do it this way, it won't download phew, but you can install `micropython-phew` easily from within Thonny (Tools > Manage Packages).

 ### Transferring files using the Linux command line